List of World Heritage Sites in Indonesia: World Heritage Sites

 UNESCO lists sites under ten criteria; each entry must meet at least one of the criteria.
 Criteria i through vi are cultural, and vii through x are natural.

 Tentative list

-The following 19 sites are on the Tentative List for Indonesia, meaning that the government intends to consider them for nomination in the future:
+In addition to sites inscribed on the World Heritage List, member states can maintain a list of tentative sites that they may consider for nomination.
+Nominations for the World Heritage List are only accepted if the site was previously listed on the tentative list.